Finity-Alpha/OpenVoiceChat/README.md

 <h3>

-Having a natural conversation with an LLM
+Have a natural conversation with an LLM

 </h3>